The Unconscious Stories Consumers Tell About You

 What does the future hold for your brand?
 The economic outlook is uncertain; marketing strategists are asking questions about Gen Z's relationship with brands; maintaining relevance and margins in a world of digital commerce is challenging.

 There's one unusual place you can look for clues: stories.
 Specifically, the stories your customers tell themselves about your brand.
 Everywhere your customers go, every time they look around, their mind starts telling stories about the things they see.
 The human brain has evolved to be a prediction machine.
-It predicts the consequences of each stimulus we see, and every action we take – by telling stories to itself.
+It predicts the consequences of each stimulus we see and every action we take – by telling stories to itself.

 The stories are simple, but they have the same structure as a movie or a great novel.
-Something – a brand, a product or another object – appears in the customer's life.
+Something – a brand, a product, or another object – appears in the customer's life.
 The customer buys it, or interacts in some other way, inside their imagination.
 Consequences follow.
 Ultimately, there's a happy or a sad ending.

 The kicker is: we don't know it's happening.
 Your customers are telling stories about you without being aware of it.
 Neuroscience and psychology research tells us that the conscious mind is too busy to notice these stories: there are hundreds of them going on all the time, and our mental attention is usually focused on the primary task at hand.
-But the stories are happening nevertheless; and when each story ends, it evokes emotions, feelings and beliefs about the brand or product that started it.
-This goes beyond the 'thinking fast and slow' division of behavioural science – it's a third way of thinking, or System 3.
+But the stories are happening nevertheless; and when each story ends, it evokes emotions, feelings, and beliefs about the brand or product that started it.
+This goes beyond the 'thinking fast and slow' division of behavioral science – it's a third way of thinking, or System 3.

 In one recent example we worked on, we measured the stories customers tell themselves about a major clothing retailer.
 These stories are about good value, but also an intense, crowded environment; about fashion and trends, but also about everyday basic staples.
 And the fun each customer gets from telling that story – whether the ending is happy or sad – predicts how frequently they will shop in that store.